Talking (and

 A fourth correspondent, a clergyman I fancy, who signs

-'Scholasticus,' writes me a long rigmarole (I cannot call it by any
+'Scholasticus,' writes me a long rigmarole (I cannot call it by

 politer name), in which he calls the whole theory subversive of